gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 ## How do I find my alien registration number?

-If you think you have a A#, you can obtain from your immigration documents like greencard, EAD etc. If you don't have any of them then you can directly ask USCIS.
+If you think you have a A#, you can obtain from your immigration documents like Green card, EAD etc. If you don't have any of them then you can directly ask USCIS.

+### H1b, I140 (Form I-797) Approval notices

+In many cases USCIS prints the USCIS# on the I797 approval notices.
+For example, USCIS assigns a A# for an immigrant whose form I140 is approved for employment based permanent residency.
+Such immigrant's H1b application I797 approval notices contain their A-number.
+I140 approval notice will also have the A# number.

 ### Green card